1 of 28 Bhabha Hospital patients succumbs to adverse drug reaction

-After complaining of severe stomach ache on Monday night following an injection, 47-year-old Saira Sheikh was shifted to the ICU of KEM Hospital, where she passed away on Tuesday night
+After complaining of severe stomach ache on Monday night following an injection, 47-year-old Saira Sheikh was shifted to the ICU of Mumbai's KEM Hospital, where she passed away on Tuesday night

 A day after 28 women, admitted in civic-run Bhabha hospital, suffered allergic reaction to antibiotics administered to them, one of the patients, 47-year-old Saira Sheikh, succumbed to the adverse drug reaction in the ICU of KEM Hospital, where she had been shifted for further treatment.

 The 28 patients were receiving treatment at Bhabha Hospital in Bandra, but were later shifted to KEM and Sion Hospital.
 File pic